-- training your customer support team ahead of time so they are ready to handle any situation that comes up
+- train your customer support team ahead of time so they are ready to handle any situation that comes up

-- setting up an FAQ page on your site that covers all the most common questions and concerns
+- set up an FAQ page on your site that covers all the most common questions and concerns.

-- providing multiple channels for customer support, such as live chat, email, and phone
+- provide multiple channels for customer support, such as live chat, email, and phone

 If you want your customers to have a positive experience on your site and are able to get the information they need in a timely manner, you need to get prepared for the increased volume of customer support inquiries during the Black Friday period.